WebHare/proxy/README.md

 The first time the container is started, it will generate new DH parameters.
 This may take quite a while.
 The management interface on port 5443 will not be available until this is done.

+## Customizing
+Extra nginx configuration files can be dropped as *.conf into /opt/webhare-proxy-data/etc/nginx-http/ - they will be included inside the 'http' section

+Extra configuration files can also be dropped as *.conf into /opt/webhare-proxy-data/etc/nginx-other/ - they will be included at the root level

 ## Development
 All development that is done in the 'src' directory, can be run under a docker container.
 This allows development against the Linux versions under OSX (and makes